menomi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 file 100: converts a number from base 10 to base 16. file 101:encodes and decodes text using the rot13 encryption.
-Assume ASCII. file 102:prints every other line from the input, starting with the first line.
+Assume ASCII. file 102:prints every other line from the input, starting with the first line. file 103:adds the two numbers stored in the environment variables WATER and STIR and prints the result.